NobleNomadic/NomadOS/README.md

 It gives the user the chance to boot the operating system, or enter a safe mode for debugging.
 If the user chooses regular boot, then the kernel is loaded into memory.

+Safe mode will not load the kernel immediatly.
+If this option is selected, then the user will enter a command line built into the same file as the boot manager, where they can select what to load with each individual action being logged.
+The commands are:
+- load: Load the kernel normally, but print every action and then continue into shell
+- state: Display the current system information including what has been loaded
+- loadsafe: Load the kernel safely with minimal parts

 ### Kernel
 The kernel of NomadOS controls the functionality of the operating system.
 It primarily serves to load other programs into memory for the user to use.